MarcinBalejko/TS-drag-and-drop/README.md

 # TS Drag & Drop

-Using TypeScript to build a simple application with drag & drop functionality.
+Using TypeScript and Webpack to make a simple application with drag & drop functionality.